Mahmoudtarek24/DotNetPractice/CopyConstructor/CopyConstructorNote.md

-1- We use a copy constructor to create an object with the same values as another object "another object on head "
+1- We use a copy constructor to create an object with the same values as another object "another object on heap "

 That’s why a copy constructor takes another object to copy from, unlike assigning an object to a variable of the same class type